bplusv/dsa-problems/explanation_6.md

-We can solve this problem in linear time.
-By using 2 variables we can keep track of the overall minimum and maximum numbers on the array.
-Since the array is unsorted, we need to check all the items to know the overall min and max values, therefore, we can't do better than linear time.
-No extras space is needed.
+We can solve this problem in linear time using 2 variables to keep track of the min/max values at each step.
+Since the array is unsorted, we can't do better than O(n) time.

 Time Complexity: O(n)
 Space Complexity: O(1)